 - If you got your licence driving an automatic car, you aren't allowed to drive a manual car until you get a full licence or pass another drive test in a manual car.

-You will get your full licence when you've successfully completed your P2 period.
+You get your full licence when you've successfully completed your P2 period.

-Once you've got your full licence you are still bound by the road rules and responsibilities (new window) that apply to all Victorian drivers.
+None of the P1 or P2 restrictions apply to you, once you've got your full licence, but you're still bound by the road rules and responsibilities (new window) that apply to all Victorian drivers.

 Safe and happy driving!

-Info about safety issues for Victorian drivers, including road design, speeding, drink driving, fatigue and vehicle safety.
+Info about safety issues on the road, including road safety, safe driving speeds and vehicle safety.